VinceZK/authorization/README.md

 Node-authorization is an object-oriented authorization framework.
 It allows end-users rather than developers to define authorizations.

-In real use cases, control which views/APIs can be called or not is far more enough.
+In real use cases, control which views or APIs can be accessed or not is far more enough.
-We require different users have different permissions on different business objects, rather than simply building relationships between user and menus/activities.
+We require different users have different permissions on different business objects.
-For example, user A can *edit blogs* with tag "DB", while user B can *add blogs* with tag 'JS'.
+For example, user A can *edit blogs* with in category "DB", while user B can *add blogs* in category 'JS'.
-As the tags are growing, it is impossible for developers to change the codes to adapt new tags.
+As the categories are growing, it is impossible for developers to change the codes to adapt.
 Instead, you should let the end-users to do the authorization definitions and assignments.
 In other words, You'd better to

 **Split the authorization logic apart from your application logic.**

 ## Example
-In the project [UI-logon](https://github.com/VinceZK/Logon), you can find a comprehensive implementation of identification management.
-There, you can maintain authorization profiles, users, roles, and so on in UIs.
+In the project [UI-logon](https://github.com/VinceZK/Logon), you can find a comprehensive realization of an identification management solution.
 You may experience yourself in this [Live DEMO](https://darkhouse.com.cn/logon/).

 ![Maintain Permission and Profile](permission.png)